stjohnlau711/IndecisiveEater/README.md

 # Indecisive Eater

 ## About
-This is mostly a frontend project that consumes the Yelp API.
+This is an app that consumes the Yelp API and randomizes the results.
 It's a standard React app, and is structured so that each component is in its own separate file (as a way to familiarize myself with good engineering practices).
 You will find in `src/util` a file named __Randomizer.js__.
 This is what separates the project from being just a Yelp clone.
 It randomizes the response from the Yelp API so you get a different response each time.

 ## Search Parameters